Azure/terraform-azurerm-avm-res-web-staticsite/README.md

 ### <a name="output_resource_id"></a> [resource\_id](#output\_resource\_id)

-Description: The ID of the static site.
+Description: The ID of the static web app.

 ### <a name="output_resource_private_endpoints"></a> [resource\_private\_endpoints](#output\_resource\_private\_endpoints)